 - sunscreen, at hat, sunglasses, insect repellent and sturdy walking shoes.

-- bags to take your rubbish with you.
+- sturdy rubbish bags to take your waste with you.

 - warm clothes for the chilly winter months, temperatures in the gorge are noticeably cooler than on the surrounding plains.

 Porcupine Gorge National Park is open 24 hours a day.
 The park may be closed at times due to management activities or adverse weather conditions.

 See park alerts for the latest information on national park access, closures and conditions.

 Permits and fees

 Camping permits are required and fees apply.
 A camping tag with your booking number must be displayed at your campsite.

 Various activities in Queensland parks and forests require a permit.
 Activities include commercial tours, social events, organised group visits, school excursions, scientific research, professional photography and the sale of photographs or vision of the park.
 See Permits and fees for further information.

 Domestic animals are not permitted in Porcupine Gorge National Park.